AudioKit/AudioKit/Documentation/MigrationGuide.md

 This document was only begun for AudioKit 4.1, but it should be kept to date from here on.

+## AudioKt 4.2 to develop

+No changes yet.

-## AudioKit 4.1 to Develop
+## AudioKit 4.1 to 4.2

-1. Any occurrence of AKSampler will have to be renamed AKAppleSampler if you want to continue to use this class.
+Any occurrence of AKSampler will have to be renamed AKAppleSampler if you want to continue to use this class.
 AKSampler is now a sampler that does not depend on Apple's AUSampler.

 ## AudioKit 4.0.x to AudioKit 4.1